 Places to Study and Work

 In an effort to keep the community safe and follow the Lawrence Campus Community Pledge, many of our group study spaces, as well as student lockers and offices, are currently unavailable.
+The third and fourth floors are also temporarily unavailable.
 We apologize for the inconvenience and can't wait until we can make our library fully available to the Lawrence Community again.

 The Mudd Library contains all kinds of spaces for group study & individual study, as well as resources and equipment to help you succeed.